Skip to content

 2. Their Habits

-Some customers love to look up unboxing videos, in fact over 90,000 searches for them happen every month.
+Some customers love to look up unboxing videos; in fact, over 90,000 searches for them happen every month.

 Other customers are looking for dependable and durable, and the packaging needs to reflect those core elements.